Marvell Technology - Automotive Ethernet Business

 Acquisition in 2016

 Innoluce, established in 2010 as a spin-off from Royal Philips, specializes in the development and supply of miniature laser scanning modules.
-The company's technology is centered around a patented resonant 1D Micro Electro Mechanical System (MEMS) mirror, which is crafted from silicon and allows for customization in diameter and frequency, ensuring high accuracy and robustness.
-This innovative MEMS mirror technology has diverse applications across industrial, medical, and consumer products, positioning Innoluce as a key player in the miniature laser scanning market.
+The company utilizes a proprietary technology platform that features Micro Electro Mechanical System (MEMS) mirrors and a controlling ASIC.
+At the heart of its laser scanning modules is a patented resonant 1D MEMS mirror, which offers exceptional accuracy and durability.
+Innoluce's MEMS mirrors are crafted from silicon, allowing for customization of both the mirror diameter and frequency to cater to various applications.
+The technology serves multiple sectors, including industrial, medical, and consumer products, positioning Innoluce as a key player in the miniature laser scanning market.

 TTTech